JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

  </tr>
 </table>

 <h3 id="NewGrp">Create New Group</h3>
-Upon clicking “Add New Group” you will be prompted to input information about the group of bulls you are about to collect.
-Once you click save, the information will be saved and taken on to the Bull table.
-This is where you can collect and view bull information.
-See screenshots below for an illustration.
+If you chose to create a new group by clicking _Add New Group_, then you will be prompted to input data about the owner of the set of bulls to be examined in this group.
+Once you click _Save_, the data will be saved and you will be able to collect data about bulls.

 <table>
  <tr>